Nucleomics-VIB/mplotter/README.md

 * mplotter (our version) and mummer2ggplot2.sh in the PATH and both executable
 * R and ggplot2 available

-Please report any inconsistencies in teh Issues above
+Please report any inconsistencies in the *Issues* page above